samhvw8/partial-xml-stream-parser/README.md

 - **XML Serialization**: Convert parsed XML objects back to XML strings with `xmlObjectToString`.
 - **Round-trip Parsing**: Full support for parsing → serializing → parsing workflows.
 - **Stop Nodes**: Ability to specify tags whose content should not be parsed.
+- **Max Depth Control**: Limit XML parsing depth with the `maxDepth` option - tags beyond the specified depth are treated as stop nodes.
 - **Primitive Type Parsing**: Optional conversion of string values to numbers and booleans.
 - **Enhanced Conditional Root Node Parsing**: Improved handling of XML content when using the `allowedRootNodes` option, with better detection and processing of allowed root elements.
 - **Multiple Root Elements**: Supports XML with multiple root elements, returned as an array.
 - **Mixed Content Handling**: Optimized for processing streams that contain both XML elements and plain text, making it ideal for parsing LLM outputs with embedded tool calls.
 - **Robust Partial State Management**: Better handling of incomplete XML structures at stream boundaries.

-## What's New in v1.7.0
+## What's New in v1.8.0

+This release introduces depth control and enhanced XML processing capabilities:

+- **Max Depth Control**: New `maxDepth` option allows limiting XML parsing depth.
+Tags beyond the specified depth are treated as stop nodes, with their content preserved as raw text.
+- **Enhanced CDATA Handling**: Improved CDATA detection and processing for better round-trip parsing reliability.
+- **Comprehensive Test Coverage**: Added extensive tests for depth control scenarios and edge cases.

+### Previous Release (v1.7.0)

-This release introduces CDATA support for XML serialization and round-trip parsing:
+This release introduced CDATA support for XML serialization and round-trip parsing:

 - **XML Serialization with CDATA Support**: New `xmlObjectToString` function that converts parsed XML objects back to XML strings with automatic CDATA wrapping for content containing XML-like characters.
 - **Round-trip Parsing**: Full support for parsing XML, serializing it back to a string, and parsing it again with consistent results.